YuliaShell/Test_cases/README.md

 </pre>
 Test step | Expected result
 ----------|----------------
 Click on 'Hi (user's name)'  in the left top corner in the header|1.
-The appropriate window appears with the place for photo and the link "Account settings" appears
+The appropriate window with the place for photo and the link "Account settings" appear